Info For Camper Families

 At the waterfront

-• Campers will be swimming most days at Echo Lake (weather permitting).
+• Campers will be swimming and boating most days at Echo Lake (weather permitting).

 Lost and Found

-A staggering amount of personal items get ‘lost’ at camp each week.
-Our lost & found bins can usually be located in the outdoor (but protected) breezeway next to the gym.
+A staggering number of personal items get ‘lost’ at camp each week.
+Our lost & found bins can usually be found in the outdoor (covered) breezeway next to the gym.
 Please feel free to ask your camper to go look for that missing lunch bag or towel when they arrive in the morning or come by and check it out yourself when you drop your camper off.

-Each Friday afternoon, we try to have our “Lost & Found Parade” at our closing gathering.
+Each Friday afternoon, we try to have a “Lost & Found Parade” at our closing gathering.
 Personal items that have lost their camper are paraded by counselors and campers in an attempt to find their way home.
+We will also try to post as many lost & found items as possible on our Camp Beech Cliff Facebook page for your viewing.

 At the end of the summer, unclaimed items (usually 3 large containers filled with clothing and towels) are donated to a local charity.
-We highly recommend labeling camper belongings – such as clothing, towels, bathing suits, caps, lunch bags, waterbottles, T-shirts and jackets – in permanent ink or with a printed label.
-Campers should avoid bringing vaulable or highly sentimental items to camp if at all possible.
+We highly recommend labeling camper belongings – such as clothing, towels, bathing suits, caps, lunch bags, water bottles, T-shirts and jackets – in permanent ink or with a printed label.
+Campers should avoid bringing valuable or highly sentimental items to camp if possible.

 What to Bring